We’ve been helping CJA attorneys for more than twenty-five years. Our experience is your advantage.

-We’ve helped hundreds of CJA attorneys across Arizona provide their clients the best representation possible.
+We’ve helped hundreds of CJA attorneys across Arizona provide their clients with the best representation possible.
 Here are just a few of the ways we can assist you with your next CJA case:

 – Discovery review and analysis